matthewkohlhaas/GTThriftShopWS/README.md

 ### Troubleshooting

 When running the web service, you may encounter the error message, "Error: Cannot find module."
 Make sure to install all necessary dependencies by opening a terminal in the main project directory and running "npm install."
-If the problem persists, delete the folder, "Node Modules," if it exists and try again.
+If the problem persists, delete the folder "Node Modules" if it exists and try again.

-If your Gmail account is failing to send automated emails for this web service, make sure that you have enabled less secured apps at https://myaccount.google.com/lesssecureapps.
+If your Gmail account is failing to send automated emails for this web service, make sure that you have enabled less secure apps at https://myaccount.google.com/lesssecureapps.